aldostrof/vscode_utils/portable_installer/README.md

 # Restrictions

 Some restrictions for the use of the script:
-- The only supported OS/Bash is Windows/MinGw; support for other bash environments/OS is under development.
+- Works on Windows (supported bash: MinGw, WSL/Ubuntu); support for other OS is under development.
 - **wget** or **curl** binaries are required.
 - **unzip** binary is required.
 - The script does not handle the update process; follow the below instructions to do so.